Brandon Matthews played well enough to make the U.S. Open - again.

 “In those first 18 holes, I haven’t hit it that well in a while,” he said.
 “I hit a lot of shots close.
 I just could not convert.
 It was just a struggle with the putter.
 That’s really all it was.”

-He finished his first round by three-putting No. 18 at Old Oaks for a par 5.
+Matthews finished his first round by three-putting No. 18 at Old Oaks for a par 5.
 He made the 550-yard hole in two, by hitting a 4-iron from 230 yards, uphill and into the wind.
 His putt from about 50 feet was left 10 feet short.

 “Greens were tough,” he said.
-“But for me there is no excuse to putt that bad.
+“But, for me, there is no excuse to putt that bad.
 It was all over the place.”

 Between rounds, Matthews found himself sitting in 22nd place out of the 80 golfers — the top four players would advance to the U.S. Open.
 However, the field would begin to come back to him, eventually leading him to have a chance to make up some ground.

 However, after three straight pars, Matthews went to the front nine looking to build on his birdie at 15.
-Instead, Matthews made bogey on the next two holes, dropping him back to 3-over for the tournament.
+Instead, he made bogey on the next two holes, dropping him back to 3-over for the tournament.

 On No. 1, a bad lie in the rough led to a lay up on the par 4, leading to bogey.
 On the second hole, Matthews found another bad lie, which ended in a three-putt.

 “The first two holes (at Century) were tough,” he said.
 “I got a little unlucky with lies.
 I thought I hit a great shot and it didn’t release.
-Otherwise it was just a tough two holes to start the back nine.”
+Otherwise, it was just a tough two holes to start the back nine.”

 After stuffing a 9-iron to about five feet on hole six, Matthews made the putt.
 He would need the momentum heading to the final three holes.